VishalNadig/hand-gesture-controlled-turtlebot4/docs/getting started.rst

    $ echo "source /opt/ros/galactic/setup.bash" >> ~/.bashrc
    $ source ~/.bashrc

-If you are using Zsh then run the following commands instead to source the ROS2 setup:
+If you are using Zsh instead of bash, run the following commands to source the ROS2 setup:

 .. code-block:: console